HL7/davinci-dtr/src/pagecontent/specification__behaviors__privacy_safety_and_security.md

 It is the under control of the SMART on FHIR app or the capable EHR, based on the API access scope, what information is accessible to be included in the questionnaireResponse.
 The SMART on FHIR app cannot be responsible for informing the user that the information exists in the patient's record but is inaccessible to the application.
 This may differ depending on whether it is a native EHR application or a third-party application.

-Data retrieved by the SMART app from the provider's FHIR server may or may not be shared with, kept by the payer.
+Data retrieved by the SMART app from the provider's FHIR server may or may not be shared with or kept by the payer.
 Depending upon the SMART app's architecture, patient information obtained by the SMART app may or may not leave the provider's network.

 Providers should carefully evaluate SMART apps conforming to the DTR IG to evaluate risk.
 In this case, patient data will be requested by the server hosting the DTR application.
 This may be external to the provider organization.